drscotthawley/blog_fastpages/_posts/2020-11-01-Iooxa_Test.md

 And here we go:

-<iframe src="../../../images/iooxa_graph.html" width="700px" height="280px" frameBorder="0"></iframe>
+<iframe src="../../../images/iooxa_graph.html" width="800px" height="280px" frameBorder="0"></iframe>

 Yea? :-) Now, why do that?

-Well, because now we can have some more interactivity, like this LeakyReLU graph and some half-wave rectifiers:
+Well, because now we can have some more interactivity, like this LeakyReLU graph and some half-wave rectifiers.
+Below the graph(s), you'll see numbers in blue that you can click and drag to change the value and hence the graph!

 <iframe src="../../../images/iooxa_rect.html" width="800px" height="1000px" frameBorder="0"></iframe>

 Nice. :-)